Subscribe Now: 1 Full Year for Only $14.95!

 "Our TouringPlans subscription was a lifesaver on our trip.
 One of the busiest days of the year, and we never waited longer than 20 minutes!"

 2017 Dates: August 31 through November 13 - Epcot

 Easily one of the most popular and most anticipated events, Epcot’s International Food & Wine Festival is a celebration of food and drink from around the world.
-This experience runs from the last weekend in September through mid-November and draws big crowds anxious to sample everything on offer.
+This experience runs from mid-September through mid-November and draws big crowds anxious to sample everything on offer.